 The ping data is an RDD of JSON elements.
 For example, using the following:

-returns an RDD of 1/100th of Firefox Nightly JSON pings for all builds from September 1 2016.
+returns an RDD of 1/100th of Firefox Nightly JSON pings submitted on from January 1 2018.
 Now, because it's JSON, pings are easy to access.
 For example, to get the count of each OS type:

 Please add more FAQ as questions are answered by you or for you.